 On the adjacent side of the lake to the boathouse is a large field on a hill.
 This field is mainly used by dog owners, to exercise their dogs in Winter, but in the summer is packed with people, some sunbathing, families take their children to play there as one of the play areas is on the field but the field is utilised for all manor of sports including Kite flying competitions held in the summer.
 From the top of the hill you can see over a large part of St Helens and over toward Billinge Hill.
 Behind the railings, between the field and nearby Grange Park golf course, there is a small cutting, that used to have a track for coal carts to transport coal, I believe to the iron Mills in Mill Brow, but will need to check the destination out.

-If you are going to check this beautiful place out, you can click here to see a map of Taylor's Park and it may be able to help you plan your visit a little bit more.
 What do you think of this place?
 Would you/have you ever visited?
 Let me know by either commenting below or tweeting me.
 Have a wonderful day!

 With love, Alisha Valerie. x